wajeehk1/Wajeeh-Khan-GIS-Portfolio/cv.md

 Skills
 ======
 * Experienced in Excel and other Office applications
-▪ Can maintain basic conversation in ASL
+* Can maintain basic conversations in ASL
-▪ Experienced with computer assembly and operating systems (OS) installation ▪ Engaged in fundraising events
+* Experienced with computer assembly and operating systems (OS) installation
+* Engaged in fundraising events
-▪ Tutored elementary grade students
+* Tutored elementary grade students

 Notable Academic Coursework
 ======